 Face of the Bride

-PERMM Museum of Contemporary Art (Perm, Russia)
+PERMM Museum of Contemporary Art, Perm

-For twenty years since the collapse of the Soviet Union our ideas of Kazakhstan have been shaped by the official information policy of both countries.
-The exhibition in Perm is the first “assemblage” of contemporary art of Kazakhstan in 20 years and it considerably changes our ideas of the brotherly country.
-I compare displaying, opening and representing Kazakhstan contemporary art, previously unknown to the general public, to the very moving moment of a Kazakh wedding, the ceremony of Betashar – unveiling of the face of the bride.
+For twenty years since the collapse of the Soviet Union, our ideas of Kazakhstan have been shaped by the official informational policy of both of our countries – Russia and Kazakhstan.
+Face of the Bride is the first “assemblage” of Kazakhstani contemporary art in two decades and it has considerably changed our perception of the brotherly republic.
+I compare displaying, opening, and representing Kazakhstani contemporary art, previously unknown to the general public, to a very moving moment of a Kazakh wedding, the ceremony of betashar – the unveiling of a bride’s face.
 Taking off the “veil” transforms the ideal image of the previously unknown “bride”.
 A collection of stereotypes is replaced by its true reflection, imbued with contradictions.
-Conceiving the exposition of the «Face of the Bride» I intended to overcome the commonplace opinion of Kazakh art as determined by nomadism, the culture of the wanderers.
-The exhibition explicates a more complex organization of the “Kazakh cultural code”, which develops along the differently directed vectors.
+Conceiving the Face of the Bride exposition, I intended to overcome the commonplace opinion of Kazakhstani art as determined by nomadism, the culture of the wanderers.
+The exhibition explicates a more complex organization of the “Kazakh cultural code”, which develops along the differently directed vectors